 Calling all emerging change-makers!

-The Institute for Policy Studies (IPS) seeks dedicated young folks hungry for systemic transformation to join our Spring 2017 internship program.
-The world crisis in governance and economic stability demands that we do our best to prepare to secure and sustain a more just, green, and peaceful future.
-At IPS we aim to compel action by sharpening young voices and new ideas through training in public scholarship, a term we define as the connection between policy research and grassroots activism.
-Team up with us for this program, and you can forget fetching coffee and filing folders!
+The Institute for Policy Studies seeks dedicated young folks hungry for systemic transformation to join our Next Leaders Summer Program.
+Let’s be clear– this isn’t your typical summer internship.
+The world crisis in governance, economic stability, and ethical guidance demands that we do our best to prepare to secure and sustain a more just, green, and peaceful future starting, well, yesterday.
+The Next Leaders Program aims to compel action by sharpening young voices and new ideas through training in public scholarship, a term we define as the connection between policy research and grassroots activism.
+Team up with us for this 10 week program, and you can forget fetching coffee and filing folders!

 Below you will find the following information: